-29 Must an employer continue to pay the former employee while they are subject to post-employment restrictive covenants?
+Must an employer continue to pay the former employee while they are subject to post-employment restrictive covenants?

-A post-employment covenant not to compete is unenforceable if the employer has failed to agree to pay compensation of at least 50 per cent of the employee's most recent contractual remuneration (base pay, variable pay and certain benefits) for the term of the covenant.
-If no compensation at all has been agreed upon, the restrictive covenant is invalid.
-If compensation has been agreed upon but does not reach the statutory minimum, the restrictive covenant is valid but cannot be enforced by the employer.
-Rather, the employee may elect to reject or accept it.
+Post-employment covenants not to compete or not to solicit or deal with customers require statutory minimum compensation.
+They are unenforceable if the employer has failed to agree to pay compensation of at least 50 per cent of the employee's most recent contractual remuneration (base pay, variable pay and certain benefits) for the term of the covenant.
+They are invalid if no compensation at all has been agreed upon.
+If compensation has been agreed upon but does not reach the statutory minimum, the covenants are valid but cannot be enforced by the employer.
+Rather, the employee may elect to reject or accept the applicable covenant.
 If the employee accepts it, he or she will be entitled to the compensation that the employer has agreed to pay.

-Other employment income that the employee earns or maliciously fails to earn during the term of the non-compete covenant will be taken into account to the extent that such employment income, together with the non-compete compensation, exceeds 110 per cent of the employee's most recent contractual remuneration (125 per cent if the non-compete covenant forced the employee to relocate).
+Other employment income that the employee earns or maliciously fails to earn during the term of the applicable covenant will be taken into account to the extent that such employment income, together with the agreed compensation, exceeds 110 per cent of the employee's most recent contractual remuneration (125 per cent if the applicable covenant forced the employee to relocate).
 The employee is obliged to inform the employer about such other employment income upon request.